VCCE/VCC/docs/UserGuide.md

  Here are the default settings for VCC.

-- Audio -- Primary Sound Driver.
+- Audio - Primary Sound Driver.
 This should default to whatever your PC is using.
-- CPU/CPU -- Motorola MC6809
+- CPU/CPU - Motorola MC6809
-- CPU/Memory -- 128k (up to 8 meg).
+- CPU/Memory - 128k (up to 8 meg).
-- CPU/Overclocking -- 1.788 MHz (stock Coco 3 speed).
+- CPU/Overclocking - 1.788 MHz (stock Coco 3 speed).
 VCC will
     actually start at .89MHz with 1.788MHz available through software POKEs.
-- Display/Monitor Type -- RGB
+- Display/Monitor Type - RGB
-- Display/Frame Skip -- 1
+- Display/Frame Skip - 1
-- Display/Scan Lines -- Unchecked
+- Display/Scan Lines - Unchecked
-- Display/Allow Resize -- Checked
+- Display/Allow Resize - Checked
-- Display/Throttle Speed -- Checked
+- Display/Throttle Speed - Checked
-- Keyboard/Keyboard Mapping -- Coco (DECB), emulates the Coco 3
+- Keyboard/Keyboard Mapping - Coco (DECB), emulates the Coco 3
     keyboard
 - Joysticks/Left Joystick - Mouse
 - Joysticks/Right Joystick - Mouse
-- Misc/AutoStart Emulation -- Checked
+- Misc/AutoStart Emulation - Checked
-- Misc/AutoStart Cart -- Checked
+- Misc/AutoStart Cart - Checked
-- BitBanger/Add LF to CR -- Checked
+- BitBanger/Add LF to CR - Checked
-- BitBanger/Print Monitor Window -- Unchecked
+- BitBanger/Print Monitor Window - Unchecked
-- Cartridge -- Empty
+- Cartridge - Empty

  This about covers the VCC default settings.
 You can change most of these settings to suite your needs.
 The CPU overclocking is particularly handy when running an assembler or compiling "C" code in OS-9.
-Overclocking also speeds up screen scrolling in text editors as well, but I would not advise using overclocking while running games.
+Overclocking also speeds up screen scrolling in text editors as well, but it is not advised to use overclocking while running games.
  It may speed up the emulator enough to make the game unplayable.

 #### *Setting Up A "Custom" VCC to Suit Your Needs*

- Here I will try to explain some of the setup possibilities with VCC.
  The emulator can be configured many ways and emulate some of the more unique Color Computer 3 setups.